-NOTE: The GRE test requirement as optional for admissions to the Ph.D. program.
+NOTE: The GRE test is optional for admissions to the Ph.D. program.

 Students must have courses in General Psychology, Child/Developmental Psychology, Educational Psychology, Abnormal Psychology and Personality Psychology.
 Students who have not completed all prerequisites prior to admission must complete them during the first part of their studies.
 Prerequisite coursework may be completed at either the graduate or undergraduate level.
 One prerequisite may be met through coursework in the program/cognate.

 Cognitive/Affective Aspects of Behavior: Psychology of Cognition and Affect

 Social Aspects of Behavior: Social Psychology

 Biological Aspects of Behavior: Neurobiological Bases of Human Behavior